 There is a lot of passion that comes with creating and launching new products.
-In the digital world, start-up founders have a definite and clear idea about what they want to do and what their products should look and feel like and they put all their energy in developing it.
-In our latest episode from the Growth Interviews series, April Dunford, expert in market positioning shares with us her many experiences and points out the fact that the first version of the product is just the beginning of a long journey.
+In the digital world, startup founders have a definite and clear idea about what they want to do and what their products should look and feel like, and they put all their energy in developing this.
+In our latest episode from the Growth Interviews series, market positioning expert April Dunford shares her many experiences with us, and points to the fact that the first version of a product is but the beginning of a long journey.

 Changing fixed mentalities in digital entrepreneurship

-While consulting her customers April Dunford understood that one of the biggest challenges are the fixed mentalities of the entrepreneurs.
-Customers are changing, marketing is changing and competitors are coming out of thin air with strong products so, keeping a fixed idea about the product and the way it should look like is the worst enemy of a successful new product launching.
-In her vision, every entrepreneur from the digital world should keep an open mind about what the product might become.
+While consulting her customers, April Dunford understood that one of the biggest challenges is the fixed mentalities of the entrepreneurs.
+The customers are changing, marketing is changing, and competitors are appearing out of thin air with strong products.
+Holding onto a fixed idea about the product and the way it should look, is the worst enemy of a successful new product launch.
+In April’s vision, every entrepreneur from the digital world should keep an open mind about what the product might become in the future.

-Many times, while testing new products on the market, the ideas adapt to the market needs changing and evolving into something that was not initially planned.
-The most important thing is to respond properly to what the best customers want and need and to recreate the product as many times as necessary until it is a perfect market fit.
-Using the best customers’ perspective on the product is the best way to find out what is the product’s main market differentiator is against the competition.
+Many times, while testing new products on the market, ideas adapt to changing market needs and evolve into something that was not initially planned.
+The most important thing is to respond properly to what the best customers want and need, and to recreate the product as many times as necessary until it is a perfect market fit.
+Using the most loyal customers’ perspective on the product is the best way to find out what the product’s main market differentiator is against the competition.

 Everything about market positioning

-April Dunford explained product positioning as the process marketing experts use to determine how to best communicate their products’ features to the target customers based on their determined needs, pressures from competition, available communication channels and personalised key messages.
+April Dunford explained product positioning as the process that marketing experts use to determine how to best communicate their products’ features to the target customers, based on identified needs, pressures from the competition, the available communication channels, and personalised key messages.

-In marketing and business strategy more specifically, market position refers to the consumer’s perception of a product in relation to other competing products.
-Critically important part of marketing strategy, the product market positioning determines to a large extent what customers perceive is being offered to them in terms of value as well as added value.
+More specifically, in marketing and business strategy, market position refers to the consumer’s perception of a product in relation to other, competing products.
+A critically important part of marketing strategy, a product’s market positioning determines to a large extent what customers perceive is being offered to them in terms of both value and added value.

 Effective product positioning ensures that marketing messages resonate with target consumers and compel them to take any type of action that involves the product.

-Digital start-ups do have a totally different work mentality from any other type of company out there.
-They are buzzing with knowledge, inspiration and imagination and most of the times working for or with a digital start-up is described as ‘a unique experience’.
-After working for more than 7 start-ups, April Dunford is a start-up veteran and her experience and advice are important for anyone thinking about starting to work for a digital-start-up.
-“It’s fun in the way that everything feels like an emergency and everything is like life or death to do or die.
-But it’s stressful.“ Beside the fast paced environment of a start-up, April cherished the growth mentality, the team, the joyful spirit and the freedom, and shares them as unquestionable qualities for an extraordinary working experience.
+Digital startups do have a totally different work mentality from any other type of company out there.
+They are buzzing with knowledge, inspiration and imagination and, most of the time, working for or with a digital startup is described as ‘a unique experience’.
+After working for more than seven startups, April Dunford is a startup veteran, and her experience and advice are important for anyone thinking about going to work for a digital-startup.
+“It’s fun in the way that everything feels like an emergency and everything is like life or death, to do or die.
+But, it’s stressful.“ As well as the fast-paced environment of a startup, April has cherished the growth mentality, the team, the joyful spirit and the freedom, and she shares them as unquestionable qualities for an extraordinary working experience.

 In an age where consumers have vastly increased information and choice, a product must be marketed to specific groups, with a clear identity that highlights its benefits to the intended consumer.
-Product positioning is most successful after an analysis of the market and the different sections the product can appeal to.
+Product positioning is most successful after market analysis of the different sections to whom the product can appeal.